Table of Contents

 - Average Business Loan Amount by Lender

-- Average Online Business Loan by Loan Type
+- Average Business Loan Amount by Alternative Funding Type

 Average Business Loan Amount by Lender

 There’s no one answer when you’re asking “What is a typical small business loan amount?”
 It varies by lender.
 But learning what lenders look for is a good starting point in deciding how to get a small business loan and what types might work best for you.

 Specific lenders have different resources and goals for their loan programs.
-Your lender might decline your application simply because you’re asking for too much or too little.
+As such, your lender might decline your application simply because you’re asking for too much or too little.

 Large National Banks: $593,000

-Banks are the gold standard in business financing.
-They offer the best rates, long repayment terms and high average business loan amounts.
-In fact, the average business loan issued by large banks was $593,000 in 2017 according to the Federal Reserve.
+Banks are considered the gold standard in business financing.
+They can offer some of the best rates, long repayment terms and high average business loan amounts.
+The average business loan amount issued by large banks was $593,000 in 2017 according to the Federal Reserve.

 Large banks generally shy away from smaller commitments as lower principals accrue less interest.
 Banks are also risk-averse, preferring to work with large established corporations over smaller ones.